fbpx

 Slate Shingles

-You must have building permits for different kinds of construction projects in New York State.
-Most roofing-related projects will require them.
+You must have building permits for various construction projects in New York State.
+Most roofing projects will require permits, except for minor replacements above the sheathing or installing shallow green roof systems.
+Permit costs vary based on project size.

 The Timing of Roof Replacement